 You more often notice children these days spending a lot more time on gadgets than the real worlds.
-They usually get attracted to these virtual world and remain there for prolonged periods of time.
-This endless time watching TV or playing with gadgets, deprives them the time to think on their own and be imaginative.
+They usually get attracted to these virtual worlds and remain there for prolonged periods of time.
+This endless time watching TV or playing with gadgets deprives them the time to think on their own and be imaginative.

 8) Unable to tolerate losses

 Most activities on screen like games make life simpler and are more attractive for your child.

 So, whenever faced with a loss or an unfavourable result, he/she always has a choice to restart, sparing the disappointment of a loss.

 However, this makes your kid unable to tolerate losses in real life, leading to frustration and inability to learn virtues like patience, sportsmanship, etc.

 A child who spends more time on screen is prone to be either anxious or depressed when asked to get off screen — you may have already seen this yourself.
 Most of the time, he/she argues with you and tries to stay on screen for some more time.

 Even if you do manage to get your little one off screen, he/she will seem uninterested in mingling with anyone.
 This further decreases your child’s interaction and communication skills, and thus, the ability to socialise.

 A child who plays a lot of violent games is said to imbibe and imitate what he/she sees.

 For example: if a kid plays a lot of action games, he/she will constantly be seen punching, hitting, or shooting imaginary opponents.